 An Update from Puja Parsons

 Udgar and I founded Growing Spaces in 1989.
 The process of selling it was like looking for the right partner to pass on the baton in an exciting marathon.
 Preparing for that moment took extra energy.
 Our team had become our community as we developed the agility together to master all the moving parts of an evolving company.
-The challenges to stabilize and standardize systems and product while developing new levels of production and improvement at the same time had caused Udgar and I to become willing “problem solvers.”
+The challenges to stabilizing and standardizing systems and products while developing new levels of production and improvement at the same time had caused Udgar and I to become willing “problem solvers.”